KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 In general bugfixes and changes to platform-specific code (mostly under framework/platform) are allowed.

+Note: When cherry-picking patches on top of release tag, please use "git cherry-pick -x" to include original commit hash in the commit message.

 Conformance statement (4) must be included in a file called STATEMENT-<adopter>
 and must contain following: